paambaati/codeclimate-action/README.md

 #### Example of multiple test coverages for monorepo with Jest

-Let's say you have a monorepo with two folders `client` and `server` both with separated coverage folders and `yarn coverage` script which runs jest within both folders.
+Let's say you have a monorepo with two folders —`client` and `server`, both with their own coverage folders and a `yarn coverage` script which runs Jest within both folders.

 ```json
 "scripts": {